Distributor or commercial agent: a dilemma

 Also make sure you yourself are a reliable party for your foreign business partner.
 Check the Business Register regularly to make sure the details about your company are still correct.

-Local partners represent your business abroad.
-If they act wrongly or fail to sell your products, your reputation will be damaged, and you will not make a profit.
-Talk to multiple candidates and draw up a list of requirements that your future partner should meet, such as product knowledge, a sound customer base and network, the number of employees you need, and what other products they sell.
-Make sure that your products complement their existing inventory and will not have to compete with other products, as well as checking that the company employs enough people to properly sell and service your product.
+So, talk to multiple candidates.
+First think about what you would expect from the perfect partner.
+Have clear requirements such as product knowledge, a sound customer base, and a network.
+Also think about the number of employees you need, and what other products they sell.
+Make sure that your products complement their existing stock and will not have to compete with other products.
+Check that the company employs enough people to properly sell and service your product.

 Agreements